Cockpit Design & Layout

 Porsche Taycan with fully integrated screens in the dashboard

 Mounting the screens on top of the dashboard without integrating them is a common way to keep costs down.
-However, it often feels like the manufacturer forgot about the screens when designing the dashboard or that the screens are aftermarket.
+However, it often feels like an afterthought or an aftermarket addition.

 BMW i4 with multiple screens mounted on the dashboard